Skip to main content

 Overview

-This guide explains how to integrate the DelegateRegistry into a Solidity smart contract.
+This guide explains how to integrate Delegate.xyz into your smart contract.

 function claim() public returns (uint256 tokenId) {